MaterializeInc/terraform-provider-materialize/docs/resources/sso_domain.md

 ### Required

 - `domain` (String) The domain name for the SSO domain configuration.
+This domain will be used to validate the SSO configuration and needs to be unique across all SSO configurations.
 - `sso_config_id` (String) The ID of the associated SSO configuration.

 ### Read-Only